Hektoen International

 Karachi, Pakistan

-Cannabis Shown as Eastern Antiquity.
+Cannabis shown as part of Eastern Antiquity.

 Analgesic potions containing herbs have long been prescribed to relieve pain and ameliorate suffering.
 Many such remedies contained alcohol and opium, such as Thomas Sydenham’s recipe of sherry wine, opium, saffron, cinnamon powder, and clove powder.
 Also widely used was cannabis sativa/cannabis indica, known as bhang, shahdanaj, qinnab, and kif in different parts of India, Arabia, and Persia.
 Hundreds of variations, including laudanum and black-drop (another preparation of opium and verjuice), used drug derivatives of cannabis, alcohol, mandrake, opium, and morphine.1